Cosmos Validator Exporter

 Download & Installation

-cd cosmos-validator-exporter
+cd cosmos-validators-exporter

 Add a symbolic link to the /usr/local/bin/